Team5818/headless-ds/README.md

 6. Mount `.img` to SD using `sudo dd bs=4M if=<filepathToArmbianImg> of=<deviceName> conv=fsync status=progress`
 7. Connect OrangePi to ethernet and put in SD card w/ power
 8. SSH into OrangePi (default user = root, pw = 1234) or use the serial monitor (USB)
-9. Set up new user as "pi" with default pw
+9. Set up new user as "frcuser" with pw "admin"
 10. Install DietPi over the Armbian install using [these](https://github.com/MichaIng/DietPi/issues/1285#issue-280771944) instructions.
 Restart as necessary.
 11. SSH into the OrangePi again (default user = root, pw = dietpi)
 12. Set the new unix password to the default pw and continue installer until config screen comes up.